-Current law specifies that a funeral director acting in good faith is not liable in damages for injury resulting from acting or attempting to act in accordance with the donor's declaration with respect to an anatomical gift.
+Continuing law, revised in part by the act, specifies that a funeral director acting in good faith is not liable in damages for injury resulting from acting or attempting to act in accordance with an anatomical gift.
+Specifically, the act removes a reference to the donor's declaration and instead specifies that the funeral director is not liable if the director acts in accordance with the law governing anatomical gifts.